Not sure how to pick the Google Ads bid strategy that’s right for you?

 This is a good option to use if your goal is to convert users at a specific acquisition cost (the amount you can afford to spend on acquiring one customer).

-Or, you could try a Target ROAS Google Ads bidding strategy to drive conversions.
+Or, you could try a Target ROAS bid strategy with Google Ads.
+That will help drive conversions.

 Using this method, Google Ads will set your bids to maximize conversion value based on the return you want from your ad spend.